enkidevs/curriculum/python/python-core/value-in-a-string-exercise/check-if-value-is-in-string.md

 ## Content

 > 👩‍💻 Your task is to:
-> - **check if the youtuber is inside the names string**
+> - **check if a string is inside a list of strings**
 > - **output a confirmation message if it is**

-Youtuber and names strings:
+You can create your own or use these example strings:
 ```python
 names = ["Mark Rober", "Backyard Scientist", "Vsauce"]
 youtuber = "Vsauce"